Madonna fandom

 Madonna fandom refers to the fan community of American singer-songwriter Madonna.
 She attained cult status amongst different audiences according to professor Sheila Jeffreys.
-Unlike other fandoms, her fan base does not have an official moniker, although "Madonna wannabe" became a popular media label to talk about her fans.
+Unlike other fandoms, her fan base does not have an official moniker, although "Madonna wannabe" became a popular media label to talk about her fans over years.
 The fanaticism surrounding the singer, and also called Madonnamania initiated no later than 1985.
-She produced various consecutive successful singles in various major music markets, established numerous international records and impacted the fashion industry.
-Millions of her female fans were dressing like Madonna around the world and the term "Madonna wannabe" was born.
+She produced consecutive successful singles in various major music markets, established numerous international records and impacted the fashion industry.
+Thousands of her female fans were dressing like Madonna around the world and the term "Madonna wannabe" was born.

-Over the course of several decades, her fandom attracted various scholarly analysis, with her wannabes being the most studied audience at some point, flourished during the emerging of the fan studies.
-Her interaction with the audience has been also commented on, also as part of audience studies or media coverage.
 Author and scholar Lisa Lewis believes she is "one of the first women to attract the kind of devotion of young female fans normally associated with male rock stars".

-Before and after the solidification of Internet and social media, related-fan Madonna demonstrations, as well her fan clubs, fanzines, fansites, conventions and other fanatics demonstrations received significant media citations.
+Over the course of various decades, her fandom attracted diverse scholarly analyses, with her wannabes being the most studied audience at some point, flourished during the emerging of the fan studies.
+Her interaction with the audience has been also commented on, also as part of audience studies and media coverage.
+Before and after the solidification of Internet and social media, related Madonna-fan demonstrations, as well her fan clubs, fanzines, fansites, conventions and other fanatics demonstrations received significant media citations.
 A subject of diverse collections, Madonna topped the list "100 Most Collectable Divas" made by Record Collector in 2008.
 Her fandom set the world record of the biggest fan letter ever written.
-Mainly before the massive use of Internet, various of her fans achieved fame for being "Madonna fans".
-On point with this, John Hand from BBC commented in 2001, "it's becoming increasingly common for Madonna fans to achieve mini-celebrity status themselves".
 Madonna has also had a long list of obsessed fans and stalkers, many of whom she had personal encounters with and other of whom expressed a desire to kill her.
-American cult leader, David Koresh is an example of this latter group.
-Some celebrities and other personalities, who identified publicly as her fans, were influenced by that feeling in their work, including Mexican painter Alberto Gironella, whose latest works were dedicated to or inspired by the singer.
+American cult leader David Koresh is an example.
+Some celebrities and other personalities, who identified publicly as her fans, were influenced by that feeling in their works, including Mexican painter Alberto Gironella, whose latest works were dedicated to or inspired by the singer.